subspace/utils/readme.md

 ```

 ## API
-### getClosestId(sourceId: Uint8Array, targetIds: Uint8Array[]): Uint8Array
+### getClosestIdsByXor(sourceId: Uint8Array, targetIds: Uint8Array[], n: number = 1): Uint8Array
-Given a source ID and an array of target IDs returns one target ID that is closest to source ID.
+Given a source ID and an array of target IDs returns `n` target ID that are closest to source ID by XOR metric.